6 Ways to reduce stress in the workplace

 All employers have a duty to create an environment which comforts employees and their specific needs.
 By doing so, you can ensure equality and inclusion at the highest level-leading to business turnover, loyalty, and success.

-Here are ways to eliminate mental health discrimination in the workplace:
+Here are ways to eliminate mental health discrimination:

 It’s so important to raise awareness for health conditions–including both physical and mental illness.